Author's Guidelines

 Reference management software

-RAME Publishers journals are preferred to use IEEE reference style available in all reference management software products.
-Mendeley is the reference management software is encourage to use to prepare automatic citations and bibliographies in the journal (IEEE) style.
-Mendeley plug- ins in Microsoft Word is the best practice to prepare reference in your manuscript.
+RAME Publishers journals are preferred to use IEEE reference style...
+Mendeley is the reference management software encouraged to prepare automatic citations and bibliographies in the journal (IEEE) style.

 [1] G. Eason, B. Noble, and I. N. Sneddon, “On certain integrals of Lipschitz-Hankel type involving products of Bessel functions,” Phil.
 Trans.
 Roy.
 Soc.
 London, vol. A247, pp. 529–551, April 1955. https://doi.org/10.1016/j.egypro.2012.01.263